makingsounds/sounds/README.md

 ### Recording Our Own Voice
 The first thing we'll need to do is come up with somethign to say.
 On a sheet of paper, `write` down answers to these three questions:

-1. If you were going to have your own podcast what kind of podcast would it be?
+1. If you were going to have your own podcast what `type` of podcast would it be?
     * A journalistic (news) podcast
     * An entertainment (fun) podcast
     * A cultural commentary and critique (ideas) podcast